 Melco debuted the four satellite casinos, as well as one temporary entity, as part of an exclusive agreement with the country’s government while construction of the €550m City of Dreams Mediterranean complex continues.

 Upon the opening of the complex, which is slated to take place this year, the gaming area is said to be installed with 36 tables and 1,200 gaming machines.
-Upon opening, the company will continue to operate the four satellite casinos, while operation of the temporary property will cease.
+The company will continue to operate the four satellite casinos, while operation of the temporary property will cease.